tremor-rs/tremor-www/rfc/accepted/0021-stream-processors.md

                   └─────────────────────────┘
 ```

 Framing packet processors take package data and return new package data, but with framing information, their output can either be treated as streaming or packet data.
 These packet processors are required for transitioning from one model to another, but they only work in the outbound direction—they have an analougus 'framing' stream processor on the inbound side.
-An example here would be the `separate` processor delemiting evens by newlines or the `length-prefix` processor.
+An example here would be the `separate` processor delemiting events by newlines or the `length-prefix` processor.

 ### stream processors